BTS replaces Billboard No. 1 with new song ‘Permission to Dance’

 RM, meanwhile, said it is a “song that will get everybody’s heart pumping and dancing” and called it a gift from Sheeran.

-The BTS song “Butter” dropped to No. 7 on the latest chart, according to Billboard.
+The BTS song “Butter,” meanwhile, came in at No. 7 on the latest chart, putting two BTS tracks in the top 10, according to Billboard.

 It marked the longest No. 1 streak achieved by a group since 1995, when “One Sweet Day,” a song by American singer-songwriter Mariah Carey and R&B group Boyz II Men, spent 16 weeks atop the Billboard Hot 100.